bitcast-network/bitcast-agency/README.md

 **An open-source template for content creator agencies to collect YouTube OAuth tokens for Bitcast Network mining (Subnet 93 on Bittensor).**

-This is a **template application** designed for agencies working with YouTubers and content creators who want to participate in decentralized AI mining on the Bitcast Network.
+This is a **template application** designed for agencies working participating in decentralized mining on the Bitcast Network.
 The template provides a clean, branded interface for content creators to safely authorize access to their YouTube accounts.

-## 📸 **Screenshot**

 ![YouTube OAuth Manager Interface](sample.png)

-*Clean, modern interface with customizable branding - logo, colors, and title can all be configured via environment variables.*
+*Clean, simple interface with customizable branding - logo, colors, and title can all be configured via environment variables.*

-## 🎯 **Use Case**

-This template is designed for:
-- **Content creator agencies** managing multiple YouTube channels
-- **Agencies recruiting YouTubers** for Bitcast Network participation
-- **Organizations** needing secure YouTube OAuth token collection
-- **Developers** building custom creator onboarding solutions

-## ⚠️ **IMPORTANT DISCLAIMERS**

-### 🔒 **Security Notice**
-**THIS IS A BASIC TEMPLATE** - Before production use, you MUST:
-- ✅ Implement proper authentication/authorization for admin endpoints
-- ✅ Add rate limiting and abuse protection
-- ✅ Secure credential storage with encryption at rest
-- ✅ Implement audit logging for all OAuth operations
-- ✅ Review and enhance security based on your specific needs
-- ✅ Comply with YouTube API Terms of Service
-- ✅ Implement proper user consent and data handling procedures

-### 📋 **Legal & Compliance**
-- **User Consent Required:** Ensure proper consent from content creators
-- **YouTube ToS Compliance:** Review YouTube API Terms of Service
-- **Data Protection:** Implement GDPR/CCPA compliance if applicable
-- **Transparency:** Clearly communicate data usage to participants
-- **Template License:** This is provided as-is for customization and enhancement

 ### 🏗️ **Template Nature**
 This is a **starting template** intended to be: